microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

 my_scheduler = HyperBandScheduler(time_attr="sample_size", max_t=max_resource, reduction_factor=2)
 tune.run(.., scheduler=my_scheduler, ...)
 ```
-- Similar to in the case when the `flaml` scheduler is used, you need to specify the resource dimension, use the resource dimension accordingly in your `training_function`, and provide the necessary information needed for scheduling, such as `min_resource`, `max_resource` and `reduction_factor` (depending on the requirements of the specific scheduler).
+- Similar to the case where the `flaml` scheduler is used, you need to specify the resource dimension, use the resource dimension accordingly in your `evaluation_function`, and provide the necessary information needed for scheduling, such as `min_resource`, `max_resource` and `reduction_factor` (depending on the requirements of the specific scheduler).

 - Different from the case when the `flaml` scheduler is used, the amount of resource to use at each iteration is not suggested by the search algorithm through the `resource_attr` in configuration.
-You need to specify the evaluation schedule explicitly by yourself in the `training_func` and report intermediate results (using `tune.report()`) accordingly.
+You need to specify the evaluation schedule explicitly by yourself in the `evaluation_function` and report intermediate results (using `tune.report()`) accordingly.
 In the following code example, we use the ASHA scheduler by setting `scheduler="asha"`, we specify `resource_attr`, `min_resource`, `min_resource` and `reduction_factor` the same way as in the previous example (when "flaml" is used as the scheduler).
 We perform the evaluation in a customized schedule.

 ```python
 def obj_w_intermediate_report(resource_attr, X_train, X_test, y_train, y_test, min_resource, max_resource, config):